-Minnetonka Schools welcomes you to MIDDLE SCHOOL

-Grades 6-8 | Course Catalog Dear Parents, Welcome to Minnetonka Middle School!
+Minnetonka Schools welcomes you to MIDDLE SCHOOL Grades 6-8 | Course Catalog

+"Middle school staff in Minnetonka have created a model middle-level program for students, one that challenges students academically, yet promotes social and emotional growth of students through strong partnerships with parents." - Dr. Dave Peterson Peterson Educational Leadership LLC Dear Parents Welcome to Minnetonka Middle Schools!
 We are proud of our outstanding educational program supported by a close sense of community that inspires in every student a passion to excel.
 There are three essential characteristics of high-performing middle schools: a rigorous academic program that encourages students to exceed their own expectations; a strong family-like community that ensures every student makes new friends and experiences a sense of belonging and support; and finally, a diverse curriculum that allows students to wonder, discover, create and envision a future with a wide variety of potential interests.
-Ask most middle school students what is important about their school experience and they will say "friends."
-However, as parents and educators, we know there is so much more.
+Ask any middle school student what is most important about middle school and you will hear "friends."
+But as parents and educators, we know there is so much more.
 Our young teens will grow as much during middle school as they did from infancy through the toddler years-physically, emotionally and intellectually.
 Our middle school staff loves this age group!
-The quirky humor, the occasional clumsiness and the insatiable desire to know it all presents opportunities to connect with and inspire students in unique ways.
-We are here to help expand their minds.
+The quirky humor, the occasional clumsiness and the insatiable desire to "know it all" all present opportunities to connect with and inspire students in unique ways.
+We are here to stretch their minds and their hearts.
 In Minnetonka, we are proud to offer a wide variety of learning opportunities for middle school students.
 We continue to expand our curriculum, create more options for students and enhance the rigor across the curriculum with increased support for students.
-Our focus remains on providing world-class excellence in academics, activities, arts and service learning to all of our students.
+Our focus remains on providing world-class excellence in academics, activities, arts and service learning to all our students.
 Middle school provides students a rich opportunity to explore their interests before entering high school.
 As you review our middle school offerings, we hope you will find many opportunities for both academic challenge and discovery woven together by a network of supportive and inspirational relationships.
 Sincerely,

-Pete Dymit

-Principal

-Minnetonka Middle School East

-(952) 401-5200

-Freya Schirmacher Principal Minnetonka Middle School West (952) 401-5300
+Pete Dymit Principal Minnetonka Middle School East (952) 401-5200

-Middle School

-District:

-Minnetonka Public Schools #276 Contact:

-Minnetonka Middle School East 17000 Lake Street Extension Minnetonka, MN 55345 (952) 401-5200 Minnetonka Middle School West 6421 Hazeltine Boulevard 6421 Hazeltine Boulevard Excelsior, MN 55331 (952) 401-5300 Enrollment Office Minnetonka District Service Center 5621 Country Road 101 Minnetonka, MN 55345 (952) 401-5000 Open Enrollment: Apply by January 15 Technology assistance via Family Help Desk, including log in, MYSSO & Skyward family.helpdesk@minnetonkaschools.org or (952) 401-5123 School Colors: Blue and white Mascot: The Skippers Student Hours: 9:15 a.m.-3:55 p.m.
+Freya Schirmacher Principal Minnetonka Middle School West (952) 401-5300 Middle School District: Minnetonka Public Schools #276 Contact: Minnetonka Middle School East 17000 Lake Street Extension Minnetonka, MN 55345 952.401.5200 Minnetonka Middle School West 6421 Hazeltine Boulevard Excelsior, MN 55331 952.401.5300 Enrollment Office Minnetonka District Service Center 5621 Country Road 101 Minnetonka, MN 55345 952.401.5000 Open Enrollment: Apply by January 15 Technology assistance via Family Help Desk, including log in, MYSSO & Skyward family.helpdesk@minnetonkaschools.org or 952-401-5123 School Colors: Blue, white and black Mascot: The Skippers Student Hours: 9:15 a.m.-3:55 p.m.
 Office Hours: 8 a.m.-4:30 p.m.
 Website: www.minnetonkaschools.org